-Developed in partnership with Google, the Arduino Science Kit Physics Lab is an Arduino-based physics lab, fully compatible with Google Science Journal available on Android.
+Developed in partnership with Google, the Arduino Science Kit Physics Lab is an Arduino-based physics lab, and is fully compatible with Arduino Science Journal available on Android, iOS, and Chromebook.

 The kit, based on the Arduino MKR WiFi 1010, includes a range of sensors to measure light, temperature, motion, and magnetic fields; plus, it comes with a set of props and full access to online course content for teachers and students to conduct nine exciting science projects inspired by popular fairground rides like the Gravitron and Pirate Ship.

 This pack serves up to two students with a recommended student-to-set ratio of 2:1.
 Throughout the activities, students experiment with nine exciting science projects based upon these fairground favorites:

 - Electric Fortune Teller: Investigate resistivity and voltage of different materials.